vannut/statamic-peak-docs/docs/features/social-images-generation.md

 Finally uncomment the Social Images Route in `routes/web.php`.

 Edit `resources/views/social_images.antlers.html` to determine how the images should look.
-You can go wild with Antlers and Tailwind and even add any field you'd like to use.
+You can go wild with Antlers and Tailwind and add any field you'd like to use.
 If you want to preview the images in your browser visit `http://yoursite.test/social-images/{id}`.

 ## Generate the images
 Once you've opted in the collections you want this available for you can select the entries you want to generate images for in the collection view.